 Our historical consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States ("US GAAP") and are presented in U.S. dollars ("USD").
-The selected historical audited consolidated financial information as of December 31, 2016 and 2015 and for each of the three years ended December 31, 2016, 2015 and 2014 has been derived from, and should be read in conjunction with, our audited consolidated financial statements, and notes thereto appearing elsewhere in this annual report.
-The selected financial data as of December 31, 2014, 2013 and 2012 and for each of the years ended December 31, 2013 and 2012 has been derived from our audited consolidated financial statements for those years not included in this annual report.
+The selected historical audited consolidated financial information as of December 31, 2017 and 2016 and for each of the three years ended December 31, 2017, 2016 and 2015 has been derived from, and should be read in conjunction with, our audited consolidated financial statements, and notes thereto appearing elsewhere in this annual report.
+The selected financial data as of December 31, 2015, 2014 and 2013 and for each of the years ended December 31, 2014 and 2013 has been derived from our audited consolidated financial statements for those years not included in this annual report.

-Our audited consolidated financial statements include TJP's results commencing June 3, 2011, TPSCo's results commencing April 1, 2014, and TJT's results commencing February 1, 2016.
+Our audited consolidated financial statements include the results of TowerJazz Japan, Ltd. ("TJP") commencing June 3, 2011, TPSCo's results commencing April 1, 2014, and TJT's results commencing February 1, 2016.
+In 2011, we acquired a fabrication facility in Nishiwaki City, Hyogo, Japan from Micron Technology, Inc. which we held through a whollyowned Japanese subsidiary, TJP.
 Our audited consolidated balance sheets include TJP's balances since December 31, 2011, TPSCo's balances since December 31, 2014, and TJT's balances since December 31, 2016.
-As mentioned above, in July 2014, the operations of TJP in the Nishiwaki facility ceased in the course of a restructuring of our activities and business in Japan and it completed its dissolution during 2016.
+In 2014, the operations of the facility in Nishiwaki ceased in the course of a restructuring of our activities and business in Japan and it completed its dissolution during 2016.